mshumer/OpenReasoningEngine/README.md

 ### Ensemble Mode

-Leverage multiple models with a coordinator:
+Leverage multiple models with a coordinator (highly experimental (as if the rest of the system wasn't unstable enough)):

 ```python
 from mixture import ensemble